jinooyi/Network_automation/bgp_remediation/README.md

 🔹 Purpose

 This project demonstrates a simple network automation workflow:

-Generate a fleet of router devices in a JSON inventory

-Simulate BGP attributes such as OS version, ASN, and session state

-Identify devices affected by a known software bug

-Apply targeted BGP remediation logic
+Generate a fleet of router devices in a JSON inventory Simulate BGP attributes such as OS version, ASN, and session state Identify devices affected by a known software bug Apply targeted BGP remediation logic
 Export updated device state and a remediation report

 🔹 Part 1: Generate Router Inventory (JSON)
-Description

-This script generates 100 router devices and stores them in a JSON file.
+Description:  This script generates 100 router devices and stores them in a JSON file.
 Each router includes:

-OS version
+    1. OS version

-Hostname, IP, MAC address
+    2. Hostname, IP, MAC address

-BGP neighbor information (type, ASN, session state)

-This simulates a realistic router inventory used for automation.
+    3. BGP neighbor information (type, ASN, session state) This simulates a realistic router inventory used for automation.

-Script: generate_devices.py
+### Script: generate_devices.py

+'''python

 import json
 import random